Our team

 Lyndsey Estin

-Prior to Kekst CNC, Lyndsey worked for Paul, Weiss, Rifkind, Wharton & Garrison LLP, assisting on complex litigation matters involving government regulatory investigations.
+Prior to Kekst CNC, Lyndsey worked for Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 She has been a guest lecturer at Brown University and NYU’s Stern School of Business.

 Lyndsey holds a BA in English, cum laude and with distinction in all subjects, from Cornell University.